FredHutch/diy-cromwell-server/README.md

 2. Tailor your `cromwellParams.sh` file to be specific to your particular server (see notes in the version of the file in this repo).
 3. Adjust, if desired, the memory and cpu resources requested for your server in `cromServer.sh`.

 > Note:  For this server, you will want multiple cores to allow it to multi-task.
 Memory is less important when you use an external database.
-If you notice issues, the particular resource request for the server job itself might be a good place to start adjusting, in conjunction with some guidance from SciComp or the Slack WDL channel folks.
+If you notice issues, the particular resource request for the server job itself might be a good place to start adjusting, in conjunction with some guidance from SciComp or the Slack [Question and Answer channel](https://fhbig.slack.com/archives/CD3HGJHJT) folks.

 5. Kick off your Cromwell server by either: